Manner of Christ’s Coming

 He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.
 And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.

-When Jesus returns there will be only two groups of people—the saved and the lost.
-It will also be too late to change sides because He returns with His reward, meaning the judgment has already happened and every person’s case has been decided.
+When Jesus returns, there will be only two groups of people—the saved and the lost.
+By then, it will be too late to change sides, for He will return with His reward, showing that judgment has already taken place and every case has been decided.
+In fact, the citizens of God’s eternal kingdom will have been determined when probation closes, which happens before His Second Coming—just as the door of Noah’s ark was shut seven days before the rain began (Genesis 7:10).

 And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
 His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.
 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.
 And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.
 And out of his mouth goeth a sharp sword, that with it he should smite the nations: and he shall rule them with a rod of iron: and he treadeth the winepress of the fierceness and wrath of Almighty God.
 And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS.

-Because He has won the war with Satan, Jesus comes back as a victorious King surrounded by His angelic army.
+Because He has triumphed over Satan, Jesus will return as the victorious King, accompanied by the innumerable host of His angelic army.

 What invitation does Revelation give us?